phetsims/geometric-optics/doc/implementation-notes.md

 * To ensure that at least 2 rays pass through the optic, the "Many" mode for Rays dynamically varies the number of rays based on the object's distance from the object.
 See `'many'` in `LightRays.ts`.

-* The opacity of framed images is derived from several quantities and magic numbers.
+* The opacity of framed images is derived from several quantities and tuned constants.
 See `opactityProperty` in `FramedImage`.

 ## Sound